-- a.
-Find out what scholarships are available in your state, click here. - b.
-State and regional tuition discount programs may also be available, find out more here. - c.
-HOPE and Zell Miller Scholarship-The HOPE Scholarship is an example of merit-based state aid.
-State aid varies by each individual state.
+- Find out what scholarships are available in your state, click here. - State and regional tuition discount programs may also be available, find out more here. - HOPE and Zell Miller Scholarship The HOPE Scholarship is an example of merit-based state aid.
 The Hope Scholarship is available for Georgia residents who are working towards a certificate or diploma at an eligible college or university in the state of Georgia.
-The HOPE Scholarship requires students to meet the following basic requirements:

-- meet U.S. citizenship or eligible non-citizen requirements - be a legal resident of Georgia - meet enrollment requirements - be in compliance with Selective Service registration - meet academic standards - be in good standing on all student loans - be in compliance with the Georgia Drug-Free Postsecondary Education Act of 1990 - not have exceeded the maximum award limits for any HOPE Program.
+The HOPE Scholarship requires students to meet the following basic requirements: - meet U.S. citizenship or eligible non-citizen requirements - be a legal resident of Georgia - meet enrollment requirements - be in compliance with Selective Service registration - meet academic standards - be in good standing on all student loans - be in compliance with the Georgia Drug-Free Postsecondary Education Act of 1990 - not have exceeded the maximum award limits for any HOPE Program.